Europe’s funding for deep tech like AI and VR fell 13% in 2020

 Still, while Europe held the line on fundraising, North America continued to race ahead.
 The report projects that North American startups will raise $141 billion this year, up from $116.6 billion last year.

-Europe is counting on its strength in technologies such as AI, machine learning, and quantum computing to give rise to a new generation of startups that could become the giants of the next generation of computing.
-The European Union and many European nations have been making big investments in these areas in the hopes of accelerating these efforts.
+Europe is counting on its strength in technologies such as AI, machine learning, and quantum computing to give rise to a new generation of startups that could become giants of the next generation of computing.
+The European Union and many European countries have been making big investments in these areas in hopes of accelerating such efforts.

-The report says deep tech includes categories such as: “Artificial Intelligence/ Machine Learning/ Big Data, Augmented Reality/ Virtual Reality, Drones/ Autonomous Driving, Blockchain/ Nanotech, Robotics/ Internet of Things, 3D Technology/ Computer Vision, Connected Device/ Sensors Technology, and Recognition Technology (NLP, image, video, text, speech recognition).”
+The report defines deep tech as encompassing categories such as: artificial intelligence, machine learning, big data, augmented reality (AR), virtual reality (VR), drones, autonomous driving, blockchain, nanotech, robotics, internet of things (IoT), 3D technology, computer vision, connected devices, sensor technology, and various forms of recognition technology (NLP, image, video, text, and speech).

-Since 2016, European companies spanning these categories have raised more than $36 billion.
+Since 2016, European companies spanning these categories have collectively raised more than $36 billion.
 It’s a notable achievement, but not sufficient if Europe is going to make a claim to leadership in these areas.

-The report doesn’t offer an analysis as to why investors turned away from these areas in Europe.
-Whether it’s a pause due to the pandemic, or a more fundamental shortfall remains to be seen.
+The report doesn’t offer any analysis as to why investors turned away from these areas in Europe.
+Whether it’s a pause due to the pandemic or a more fundamental shortfall remains to be seen.
 But it will no doubt catch the attention of policymakers who have been trying to stop the flow of talent and ideas out of Europe to other regions.